liam/eMOCHA/server/install/readme.txt

 Some .htaccess files are found inside those folders.
 They are meant for an Apache web server.

+* secure/sdcard/emocha/

+Files inside this folder will be downloaded by the phones running eMOCHA.
+There are three folders inside "secure/sdcard/emoca/training/.

+"courses/" and "lectures/" should contain pairs of files without spaces in the filenames in this format: movie_about_something.mpg movie_about_something.jpg movie_about_something_else.mpg movie_about_something_else.jpg
+The jpg file is a thumbnail of the mp4 video.

+This movies and thumbnails will be available in the phones.

+"library/" should contain html files, with the "html" file extension.
+These html files can not include links to css files or images, and ideally should simple html files without much formatting (avoid wide tables for example) so they render faster and correctly.
+The idea is to provide some reference material for the phone user.

+Currently all training materials can not be nested in subfolders (like "library/treatments/a/some_treatment.html", but this will be soon fixed.

-* secure/sdcard/
+* make secure/sdcard/ writable by PHP

-Please create a folder "sdcard" inside the "secure/" folder.
-This folder should be writable by the webserver.
-One way to achieve this is changing the owner of this folder (using "chown" so it's the same owner as the web server proccess).
-Making the folder writable by everyone (chmod 777) is another easy option, but it's not secure for live servers and not recommended.
+The "sdcard/" folder should be writable by the web server.
+PHP will attempt to create there one folder for each phone user, and save inside that folder any data sent by the phone.
+One way to make the folder writable is changing the owner of this folder (using "chown" so it's the same owner as the web server proccess).
+Making the folder writable by everyone (chmod 777) is another easy option, but it's not recommended because of security issues.

 * config/google_maps_key